-Low intensity thinning and 'formative pruning' practices will be used within the woodlands up to year 15 of their growth.
+Low intensity thinning and 'formative pruning2' practices will be used within the woodlands up to year 15 of their growth.
 This is to allow more sunlight to reach the woodland floor, encouraging greater richness of ground flora species.

 Prior to tree planting, the area to be planted as woodland will not be mown and where appropriate, a fence will be erected to protect the area.
 The fence will be put in place before the trees are planted, protecting them from damage from both human and animal interaction.
+Tree shelters and rabbit guards may also be placed around trees in their early years of growth for further protection, however these will be removed in subsequent years as the trees outgrow them.

-Interpretation such as the example below may be erected at some of the larger areas of woodland.
+Interpretation such as the example above may be erected at some of the larger areas of woodland.